Canon G7 X Mark II vs Sony RX10 IV

 |Sony RX10 III« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10 III|

 It is notable that the RX10 IV has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

-Both the G7X Mark II and the RX10 IV are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the RX10 IV followed on from the Sony RX10 III.
+The RX10 IV is a recent model that features in the current product line-up of Sony.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon G7 X Mark II better than the Sony RX10 IV or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.